 - You need a call to action.
 (Hey, that’s this post.)

 - Try a link instead of a button.

 - Put the lead form directly on the page.

 Yes, play around with all of that.
 Measure and compare results.
 Use what works best.
 If your page has no call to action, then add one.

 But at some point, you may need to blame the content that comes before it if you’re observing lackluster business results.
 Are you offering the right information?
 Does your page or video take too long to load?
 Are you really speaking to your intended audience in language that resonates with them?

 Perhaps you’re exclaiming, “I totally have hundreds of pages without calls to action!”

-If so, here’s my call to action: call others to action in your web content and emails.
+If so, here’s my call to action: call your audience to action in your web content and emails.
 If you have a lot to improve upon (don’t we all?), start on your site’s key pages.
 Then improve from there.